minprog/pyprog/opdrachten/week1/cafeine/venglish.md

 For this assignment your code will consist of a self-written function and calls to a number of functions.
 Not only do you have to call your own created function, but also a number of functions already implemented and included in the Python distribution.

 Design your program as described below.
-Complete the docstrings with doctests and any other explanation you deem necessary.
+Complete the docstrings with example calls and return values (step three from the function design recipe), and any other explanations as needed.
 You als have to write code that calls the function.

     def calculate_caffeine(coffee: int, tea: int, energy: int, cola: int) -> int: